maelys-mcardle/snowflake/docs/snowflake/README.md

 # Snowflake

 **Snowflake** is a programming language designed for the microprocessor trainer.
 It is designed for a system with kilobytes worth of memory, a 20 character length display for output, and a number pad for input.
 In this input system, typing digits is presumed to be easy, but letters is arduous.

-This programming language is Turing-complete and uses the Polish notation.
+This programming language is designed to mimic assembly, to act as a stepping stone towards programming in it.
+Snowflake is Turing-complete and uses the Polish notation.

 ## Reference